 Tutorial is a morning tutorial session with a classroom teacher.
 Students may elect to attend tutorial to review material or to prepare for upcoming assessments.
 Teachers may assign students to tutorial when they identify the need for extra help or when the student’s performance is below course and school expectations.
 Tutorial is designed to ensure academic success by providing early intervention to students who are experiencing academic difficulty.

 Tutoring- The primary goal of the tutoring is to assist students in the development of learning and study skills in order that the students increase their level of independence in preparation for college.
 Tutoring is offered to students requiring additional academic support.
 The program is individually tailored to provide one to one assistance in the specific needs of each student.
 Tutors work in conjunction with subject teachers and advisors in an effort to assist students toward developing mastery in skills and content.

-Learning Differences and Related Accommodations - Small class size and a personalized approach to teaching enable Gunston to work effectively with students who have identified learning differences.
+Learning Differences and Related Accommodations - Small class size and a personalized approach to teaching enable Gunston to work effectively with students who have identified learning differences—such as dyslexia, ADHD, dyscalculia, dysgraphia, and processing deficits.
 The Assistant Head of School leads the teachers in the review of all testing documentation.
 Accommodations outlined in the testing reports that can be provided by the school become part of the students’ learning plans.
 The Assistant Head, the Director of College Guidance, the teaching team, and the academic tutor, if one is assigned, work closely together to provide appropriate levels of support to students with specialized learning profiles.